xuewenfei/Reflex-Math/README.md

 # Reflex-Math

+Train yourself to perform additions, subtractions, multiplications and divisions faster!
+Select a game mode, customize your tests to include only the types of math your wish to do.

+Reflex-Math is currently on the app store: https://play.google.com/store/apps/details?id=com.hbm.heathbaron_morgan.reflexmath

 ## Features

-The player's level, xp and high score are displayed on the homescreen:
+The player's level, xp and high score are displayed on the home screen:

 <img src="ScreenShots/home.png" width="408" height="724">